paulohscwb/polyhedra2/fractalarchimedean/README.md

  <hr>
 <h4>27.
 Menger's Cross - Jerusalem: Cuboctahedron v1</h4>
 <a href="vr/FractalCuboctahedron2.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/57A.png" class="foto" alt="Cuboctahedron - Menger's cross Jerusalem"></a><img src="ar/57.png" class="qr">
- <br><br>Consider a fractal cuboctahedron.
+ <br><br>Consider a cuboctahedron.
 We can increase the edge sizes of the corner cuboctahedrons and decrease the edge sizes of the intermediate cuboctahedrons to reveal a cross.
 In this version, we have 8 homothetic cuboctahedrons with an aspect ratio of &#8534; and 12 homothetic cuboctahedrons with a proportion of &#8533;.
 <a href="ra7.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <hr>
 <h4>28.
 Menger's Cross - Jerusalem: Cuboctahedron v2</h4>
 <a href="vr/FractalCuboctahedron3.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/58A.png" class="foto" alt="Cuboctahedron - Menger's cross Jerusalem"></a><img src="ar/58.png" class="qr">
- <br><br>Consider a fractal cuboctahedron.
+ <br><br>Consider a cuboctahedron.
 We can increase the edge sizes of the corner cuboctahedrons and decrease the edge sizes of the intermediate cuboctahedrons to reveal a cross.
 In this version, we have 8 homothetic cuboctahedrons with an aspect ratio of &#8730;2 - 1 and 12 homothetic cuboctahedrons with a proportion of (&#8730;2 - 1)&#xb2;.
  <a href="ra7a.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <hr>
 <h4>29.
 Mosely snowflake: Cuboctahedron</h4>